leraman/wisecondorX/README.md

 `-minrefbins x` | Minimum amount of sensible reference bins per target bin (default: x=150)
 `-maskrepeats x` | Regions with distances > mean + sd * 3 in the reference will be masked, number of masking cycles (default: x=4)
 `-alpha x` | P-value cut-off for calling a CBS breakpoint (default: x=1e-4)
-`-beta x` | Number between 0 and 0.5, defines the trade-off between sensitivity and specificity for aberration calling.
-If e.g. beta=0.1, ratios between 0.95 and 1.05 (1.05 - 0.95 = 0.1) are seen as non-aberrant (default: x=0.05)
+`-beta x` | Number between 0 and 1, defines the trade-off between sensitivity and specificity for aberration calling.
+If e.g. beta=0.1, copy numbers between 1.95 and 2.05 (2.05 - 1.95 = 0.1) are seen as non-aberrant (default: x=0.075)
 `-blacklist x` | Blacklist that masks additional regions in output, requires header-less .bed file.
 This is particularly useful when the reference set is a too small to recognize some obvious regions (such as centromeres; example at `./blacklist/centromere.hg38.txt`) (default: x=None)
 `-bed` | Outputs tab-delimited .bed files (trisomy 21 NIPT example at `./example.bed`), containing all necessary information  **(\*)**
 `-plot` | Outputs custom .png plots (trisomy 21 NIPT example at `./example.plot`), directly interpretable  **(\*)**